ibiem-2019/ibiem_2019_material/content/lessons/dada2_tutorial_1_6.md

 ![](dada2_tutorial_1_6_files/figure-markdown_github/see-quality-F-1.png)

-These samples only have one read each, so let's look at the full dataset (before demultiplexing)
+These samples only have one read each, so let’s look at the full dataset (before demultiplexing)

 ``` r
 plotQualityProfile(file.path(data.dir, "forward.fastq.gz"))